Judgie-B-Goode/ApplescriptExamples/README.md

 # ApplescriptExamples
-Archive of Applescripts I have written for various uses
+Archive of Applescripts I have written for various uses (mainly automation)